Elad Lassry: Exhibitions

 At the 54th Venice Biennale, Lassry debuted the film Untitled (Ghost), 2011, along with several photographs in the ILLUMInazioni - ILLUMInations exhibition at the Venetian Arsenale.
 His work was also included in the 2009 New Museum Triennial and the 2008 California Biennial.

 In 2012, Lassry created a billboard for the High Line in New York.
 The large billboard is an alluring image of two young women, both dressed alike, gazing out of two small portholes into a sea of green.
 The High Line Billboard was scheduled to overlap with Lassry's exhibition and performance, Untitled (Presence), at The Kitchen.

 Recognition

 Lassry was the winner of the 2007 John Jones Art on Paper Award.
 As part of the prize, Lassry exhibited several works at the 2008 Zoo Art Fair made over the 12-month period after receiving the award.

-In 2010, he was nominated to the Rencontres d'Arles Discovery Award (France) and exhibited his works.
+In 2010, he was nominated for the Rencontres d'Arles Discovery Award (France) and exhibited his works.

 In 2011, art critic Sarah Schmerler wrote in Art in America: "[if] Elad Lassry hadn't come along at this particular moment in photography's history, theorists would probably have had to invent him."

 In 2011, Lassry was nominated for the Deutsche Börse Photography Prize.